ddbj/www/_faq/en/link-to-ddbj-web-use-screenshots.md

 lang: en
 ---

-## I would like to link to the DDBJ website or to include some Web screenshots on my website

 <p>While no limitations are placed on information citations from the DDBJ website, DDBJ is not responsible for websites that cite information from DDBJ or how the cited information is displayed.<br>When citing information from this website, please clearly indicate that the information has been taken from the DDBJ website.</p>
 <p>If possible, please let us know the following information from <a href="/contact-ddbj-e.html#to-ddbj">contact form</a>.</p>